Short Answer. Yes! You absolutely can use CurrencyFair for business purposes. And you absolutely should.

 The big banks are not the best way to pay overseas suppliers for businesses large or small.
 Consider using CurrencyFair for your business.
 Does your company need to make small business money transfers.. or large one off international money transfer for business?
 CurrencyFair can cater to your small or large CurrencyFair business needs.

-- Get a more in depth feel for CurrencyFair features.
+- Get more in depth information about CurrencyFair features.

 - Could TransferWise service your business needs?